RRbenitez77/sql-challenge/README.md

 Also List were made with the following details of each manager,and listed Department number,department name,and the Managers employeee number along with Last and First names.
 Categorized the following..

-* List the department of each employee with the following information: employee number, last name, first name, and department name.
+* Listed the departments of each employee with the following information: employee number, last name, first name, and department name.

-* List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+* Created list for  first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-* List all employees in the Sales department, including their employee number, last name, first name, and department name.
+* All employees in the Sales department listed, including their employee number, last name, first name, and department name.

-* List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+* All employees in the Sales and Development departments listed , including their employee number, last name, first name, and department name.

-* In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+* In descending order, listed the frequency count of employee last names, i.e., how many employees share each last name.

 ![Screen Shot 2022-01-12 at 4 26 00 AM](https://user-images.githubusercontent.com/33403205/149108132-2b76f7b3-a97d-445f-82eb-4303b9bc2711.png)